Alto-27/target-wswan-guide/docs/tutorial/development-environment.md

 4. Press the "Install" button and follow any further instructions displayed by the IDE.

 ## Installing an emulator

-An emulator allows testing homebrew software without the laborious process of re-flashing a physical cartridge.
-Some emulators also include a debugger, allowing tracing and inspection of the program's behaviour.

 Unfortunately, the WonderSwan does not currently have a fully hardware-accurate emulator, and so verification of homebrew on hardware is still required.
 The following two emulators are available, but not fully recommended: